ricardofbp/infoviz-prototype/README.md

 The layout is **static** and **does not scale** with the browser's window size.
 If the screen resolution is too small, some elements (mainly the drop-down menus on the side of the year slider) might get out of position.
 A quick fix is to **zoom out** (90% of should be enough).

+In case something goes wrong, the same project can be found online via https://ricardofbp.github.io.

 The project source code can also be found on https://github.com/ricardofbp/infoviz-prototype.